 An example of a mid-tail keyword is “keyword research tools.”

-These keywords can be a good option to target if you are just starting out with SEO.
+Targeting mid-tail keywords can help you reach a more targeted audience while attracting decent traffic.
+These keywords can be a good option to target if you are just starting with SEO.

 Long-Tail Keywords